-The Dreamegg is a decent white noise machine at an affordable price.
+The Dreamegg (see on Amazon) is a decent white noise machine at an affordable price.
 With 24 sound options and a good volume range, it will help mask external noise during the day or night.

 The internal rechargeable battery, lightweight size and headphone jack make it a convenient device for travel and private listening.